Angels Landing

 Trailhead: Follow the paved West Rim Trail north along Zion Canyon.

-1.1 miles: After reaching a notch in the mountain mass, the second phase traverses the cool and shady Refrigerator Canyon.
+1.1 miles: After reaching a notch in the mountain mass, stroll though cool and shady Refrigerator Canyon.

-1.6 miles: Walter’s Wiggles is a series of 21 compact switchbacks that zig-zag to a saddle.
+1.6 miles: Walter’s Wiggles is a series of 21 compact switchback that zig-zag to a saddle.

-1.8 miles: From Scout Lookout, you can see Angels Landing and the main canyon below.
+1.8 miles: From Scout Lookout, you can see Angels Landing and the main canyon.

 2.4 miles: You have reached Angels Landing.
 Turn around and head back.